vendidero/woocommerce-germanized/readme.txt

 == Changelog ==
 = 4.1.4 =
+* New: Enable EU guarantee labels for EU shops (or shops selling to EU) which sell non-virtual products by default, in case no other option is set yet
 * Improvement: Popover styles for EU GARAN label and legal guarantee
 * Improvement: Add version to EU GARAN label url to improve caching support
 * Improvement: Better default option support for EU label attachment option
+* Improvement: Accessibility description for GARAN label
+* Improvement: GARAN label safe styles filter for WP < 7.1
 * Fix: Potential warning when rendering pay-for-order checkboxes
+* Fix: Do not show legal guarantee label within cart for non-physical products

 = 4.1.3 =
 * Fix: Typo in filters.js which lead to block issues